 There are a number of apps you can download to help you quit.
-The types of offering vary widely—ranging from online community support to game techniques to tracking craving patterns.
+The types of offerings vary widely—ranging from online community support to game techniques to tracking craving patterns.

-All of these are free to download but most also offer/require in-app purchases.
+All of these are free to download, but most also offer or require in-app purchases.

 - Kwit – Android or Apple